Alex313031/thorium/BUGS.md

 FIXED | Jan. ?, Fix for memcpy in mini_installer that was plaquing me for some time. - RobRich999 on GitHub | Fixed by RobRich999

 FIXED | Since M100, Thorium on Windows had a bug where, when running, the icon on the taskbar would be a yellow exclamation icon rather than the proper Thorium icon. -Me | Fixed by me on Feb.
 28 2022.

+FIXED | Since M98, Thorium would not run correctly on Windows 10/11 without compatiblity mode set to Win 7/8.
+It has been resolved. - Multiple Users | Fixed by me May.
+2022

+BUG | Searching the chrome://settings page on all Windows builds of Thorium causes a crash.
+Should investigate with bisection and/or a debug build with stack trace or attaching a debugger. - Multiple Users